 - Feeling creative?
 Follow the V&A’s Facebook and Twitter accounts for weekly #LetsMakeWednesdays challenges.

-- From costume making, to hosting your own show or getting crafty with puppets, the Barbican’s Read, Watch, Learn activities are perfect for adults and bored kids.
+- From costume making to hosting your own show to getting crafty with puppets, the Barbican’s Read, Watch & Listen activities are perfect for adults and bored kids alike.

 - Embrace your inner fashionista while brushing up on new techniques, as well as hearing from top designers, makers and curators, on the Fashion and Textile Museum’s blog.